 I can say that targeting a specific group of people (niche) within a social network can yield rewards, provided you set up a relevant ad and promote a relevant product to them, so in theory yes it is possible to be successful with this program.
 However, there are a number of reasons I simply cannot recommend it to anyone.

-Why I won’t buy/recommend 1 Cent FB Clicks:
+4 reasons I won’t recommend 1 Cent FB Clicks:

 And I happen to like this program, Market Hero because it teaches a good way to do just that.